 Connecting a trailer can dramatically alter the performance of our vehicles.
-Being able to stop safely is critical.
+Being able to stop safely is therefore critical.

-To see how it works we fitted REDARC’s Tow-Pro Elite brake controller ready for our recent trip to Dirk Hartog Island.
+To see how it works, we fitted REDARC’s Tow-Pro Elite brake controller ready for our recent trip to Dirk Hartog Island.
 We towed a rugged camper.
 It was lightweight compared to bigger campers, but it was still loaded - we were remote camping for 2 weeks so we were carrying 100 litres of water, 20 litres of diesel, supplies and plenty of camping gear.

 Like many trailers, ours was fitted with high quality electric brakes, so the Tow-Pro Elite’s job was to manage the application of these.
 The signal is delivered back through to the trailer brakes via the standard trailer plug, so it’s worth keep this connection clean and secure.

 The REDARC Tow-Pro Elite has two operation modes, proportional (inertia sensing) and user-controlled.
 This can get a little confusing so I’ll go through each separately and add that most users will likely always stay in proportional mode.